George Osbaldeston: Politics

-From 1809 to 1811 he was lieutenant-colonel of the 5th regiment North Riding local militia.
+From 1809 to 1811 he was lieutenant-colonel of the 5th North York Local Militia.

 In 1812, under pressure from his mother and the local aristocrat and Whig power-broker William Fitzwilliam, 4th Earl Fitzwilliam, Osbaldeston stood as a Whig parliamentary candidate for East Retford.
 He won one of the two seats, despite the machinations of his agent, who, claiming he had not been paid his fees, accused his own candidate of electoral malpractice, resulting in a trial.
 He had little interest in politics, and rarely attended the House.
 In his autobiography, Osbaldeston wrote that:

 "There was a general election and my mother, in her political enthusiasm persuaded me to stand.
 I did so much against my inclination and was returned, but not without paying dearly for the distinguished honour, as it is deemed.
 I did not consider it an honour at all; I thought it a great bore...
 I was so entirely engrossed with hunting, shooting and athletic feats that I could not turn my thoughts to politics, and it was only in response to my mother’s entreaties that I attended the House on urgent occasions."

 At the next election, 1818, he resigned.
 In 1829 he was made High Sheriff of Yorkshire.